LiamJCates/Programming-Notes/C++/CodeExamples/SyntaxExamples/00HelloWorld.md

   std::cout << "Hello, World!" << std::endl;
 }

 It is tradition to discuss a HelloWorld program in the start which will print the phrase “Hello, World!” to the output screen.
-So let us start discussing it.

 This is a small program but it contains many common features of all the C++ programs.
 1. This program begins with “#include <iostream>”: